“… for those who don’t know, watching DJ swing in person is jaw dropping.” SteveP

 Tiger Woods’ career will end early and unnecessarily, due to the damage the modern golf swing has inflicted on him.

 The Swing Researcher – DJ Watts

-Additionally, I myself suffer from a physical deformity (scoliosis) which makes it impossible for me to swing a golf club in the standard manner, and yet I have been able to build a golf swing model for myself using the MCS Swing Theory in order to achieve readings up to 195 mph in ball speed and 130 mph in club impact speed.
+Additionally, I myself suffer from a physical deformity (scoliosis), a twisted spine which you would think makes it impossible for me to swing a golf club in the standard manner, and yet I have been able to build a golf swing model for myself using the MCS Swing Theory in order to achieve readings up to 195 mph in ball speed and 130 mph in club impact speed.

 So, there is no reason on earth anyone should be incurring injuries with a proper, mechanically-correct swing.

 If you wish to swing a golf club with accuracy, power and without risking injury, then you want to build a mechanically-correct swing.